-Preliminary fiscal 2016 results are also favorable.
-DSC is similar to historical norms and a \$45 million positive variance allowed the authority to defease over \$30 million in debt related to fiscal 2017-2022 maturities.
+Management forecasts point to continued stable operations based on the authority's conservative budgeting practices.
+DSC is expected to remain near historical norms and generate surpluses that the authority will use to defease more debt.
 MWRA's positive variances are driven by conservative budgeting estimates (particularly with regards to variable interest rate costs) and tight expenditure controls.